 At Columbia College, the internship is a structured, supervised, credit-bearing educational experience which involves, at some level, practical application component outside the Columbia College classroom.
-Many academic programs offer an internship opportunity to connect the often theoretical, traditional classroom and the workplace.
-These internship experiences take many forms; therefore, the student should consult with her advisor, Career Services, the relevant program coordinator, and the potential faculty supervisor as soon as possible.
+Many academic programs offer this internship opportunity to connect the often theoretical, traditional classroom and the workplace.
+These internship experiences take many forms; therefore, the student should consult her/his advisor (1) to determine specific internship requirements for her/his major, (2) to acquire program guidelines and expectations, and (3) to register appropriately for academic credit for the internship.